Access Control

 Data Standardization

-Data standardization is the process of establishing and implementing consistent formats, structures, and definitions for data across an organization or industry.
-This ensures that data is uniform and can be easily compared, integrated, and analyzed.
-Standardizing data is essential for…
+Data standardization is the process of defining and applying consistent formats, structures, and definitions to data across an organization or system.
+It ensures that all data is uniform, making it easier to integrate, compare, and analyze.
+This process plays a…

 Data Transformation

-Data transformation refers to the process of converting data from one format or structure into another.
-This can involve various operations such as cleaning, filtering, aggregating, and combining data to make it more suitable for analysis or storage.
-Data transformation…
+Data transformation is the process of converting data from one format, structure, or value set into another.
+It often involves operations such as cleaning, filtering, joining, splitting, and aggregating data to make it suitable for downstream use.
+Transformation ensures that…

 Database Management

-Database management refers to the process of organizing, storing, and managing data in a structured manner within a database system.
-This involves creating, updating, and deleting data as well as ensuring the security and integrity of the data stored in…
+Database management refers to the process of organizing, storing, and managing data in a structured way using a database system.
+It includes creating, updating, retrieving, and securing data to ensure it is accurate, consistent, and accessible when needed.
+Effective database…

 DICOM (Digital Imaging and Communications in Medicine)